 For anyone who wants to understand the lives of Native American women today, especially the lives of Navajo women, this book opens the door.
 Look and listen as Navajo grandmothers, mothers, and daughters open up about their lives, their culture, and their love for each other.
+There’s a reason why this book has won “Best Multicultural Book” awards in two different contests.
 In these compelling, multi-generational oral histories collected by Kathy Eckles Hooker, a former teacher with profound admiration for Navajo culture, women talk about their experiences in their own words.
 As they do, their faces are captured in defining portraits by photographer David Young-Wolff.
 Buy it here.
 [232 pages, $42.95 hardbound]

 Barbed: A Memoir, by Julie Morrison

 In this thoughtful debut, Julie Morrison explores what happens when you take a leap into the unknown and land in a saddle.
 Every hope and dream will be tested against a land where rocks are abundant, water is scarce, and love is the most unpredictable resource of all.
 Buy it here.
 [288 pages, $19.95 paperback, $9.99 ebook]

 “An extraordinary memoir and one we highly recommend!” –Chanticleer Reviews